Reverend Joyce McDonald, I Lift My Eyes to the Hills, 2002, Fabric, modpodge, clay, paint, glitter, 5.5 x 6.5 x 2.5 inches

 Reverend Joyce McDonald, Joy In The Storm, 2001, Air dry clay, acrylic paint, staples, 8.5 x 5.5 x 2.75 inches

+McDonald’s first solo exhibition will be presented at Gordon Robichaux in January 2021.
 Her artwork is in the collection of the Hessel Museum of Art at Bard College, has been celebrated in The New York Times on two occasions and profiled in Hauser & Wirth’s Ursula magazine.
-She has participated in numerous group exhibitions including Souls Grown Diaspora at apex art, AIDS at Home (Art and Everyday Activism) at the Museum of the City of New York, Everyday at La Mama Galleria, PERSONS OF INTEREST at the Bureau of General Services–Queer Division, Curated at Museum of Contemporary African Diasporan Arts and taken-up at Judson Memorial Church in New York; HIV+WOMEN+ART at Puffin Foundation Gallery in New Jersey; and at Parker Gallery in Los Angeles.
+She is a Visual AIDS artist member, and has participated in numerous group exhibitions including Did I Ever Have a Chance? at Marc Selwyn Gallery and A Page From My Intimate Journal (Part II) — (organized by Gordon Robichaux) at Parker Gallery in Los Angeles; Souls Grown Diaspora (organized by Sam Gordon) at apex art; AIDS at Home (Art and Everyday Activism) at the Museum of the City of New York; Everyday at La Mama Galleria; PERSONS OF INTEREST at the Bureau of General Services–Queer Division; and taken-up at Judson Memorial Church in New York; Curated at Museum of Contemporary African Diasporan Arts in Brooklyn; and HIV+WOMEN+ART at Puffin Foundation Gallery in New Jersey.

 Reverend Joyce McDonald, Covered with Love, 2003, Air dry clay, acrylic paint, fabric, glue, nail, 7.5 x 6.5 x 5.5 inches